 Unblock Geo Blocked Services with Malaysia VPN

-This is where the wide spread of VPN servers come into play.
-Using these servers, you affectively change your location to any destination you want.
-For instance, if you want to watch shows or movies on Netflix, all you have to do is establish connection to the VPN servers located in United States and your original IP address will be masked and replaced with a US IP address; allowing you to access Netflix in Malaysia.
+This is where the widespread of VPN servers come into play.
+Using these servers, you effectively change your location to any destination you want.
+For instance, if you want to watch shows or movies on Netflix, all you have to do is establish a connection to the VPN servers located in United States and your original IP address will be masked and replaced with a US IP address; allowing you to access Netflix in Malaysia.

 So the next time you want to access streaming service to enhance your online entertainment options and you run into the problem of geo restrictions, don’t forget a Malaysia VPN.

 We have pondered upon the fact that Malaysia has some of the strictest censorship laws.
 When we look at some of the cases throughout history, you will find that content available over the internet is either filtered or blocked by various governmental agencies.

 - As of January 2014, the Malaysian government blocked various political websites.
 If try to open these blocked websites, you will be accompanied by the following message: “This website is not available in Malaysia as it violates the National law.”

 - In 2006, all Malaysian news blogs would have to be registered with Ministry of Information.
 This announcement was made in order to filter out bloggers that were trying to promote disorder in Malaysia.

 - There are various Facebook pages and YouTube videos are the blocked throughout Malaysia.
 These pages contained critical information about the government and inappropriate religious content due which they were blocked by local ISPs.

 - Malaysia has strong censorship criteria for content available over the internet or shown on television and it will censor any content that contains kissing onscreen, nudity, homosexuality, graphic violence, vulgarity language, and pornography.